mysteriumnetwork/documentation/content/node-runners/testnet2-migration.md

 ### Cleaner UI

-We’ve updated the Web UI so it is far more stable, with fewer glitches.
+We’ve updated the Node UI so it is far more stable, with fewer glitches.

 We found and fixed lots of bugs found during ALPHA testing in preparation of our upcoming node release.